uk-gov-mirror/ONSdigital.survey-assist-utils/scripts/evaluation_metrics.md

     ```
     bash ./run_full_pipeline.sh 2 TwoPromptOutputs /path/to/tlfs_data.csv /path/to/tlfs_data_metadata.json 20
     ```
-The data will be saved in the specified folder (e.g., OnePromptOutputs, or TwoPromptOutputs) as `STG2_oneprompt.parquet` for one prompt pipeline, or `STG5.parquet` for two prompts pipeline.
+The data will be saved in the specified folder (e.g., OnePromptOutputs, or TwoPromptOutputs) as `STG5.parquet` for both pipelines.